-Just as people hate cutting their own lawns, they also hate shovelling their own snow.
+Just as people hate cutting their own lawns, they also hate shoveling their own snow.
 It’s hard, backbreaking work.
-If you have the strength and stamina for it, you can make a decent amount of money just making sure that people’s driveways are clear in the winter.
+If you have the strength and stamina for it, you can make a decent amount of money just by making sure that people’s driveways are clear in the winter.

 Make sure you don’t undercharge for this job.
 It’s difficult, even dangerous at times, and provides a lot of value to the purchaser.
 While you won’t be able to charge more than the market will bear, squeeze every cent you can out of each job to really make a dent in those student loans.

 Of course, this job will only be available in places where it regularly snows, so if you’re reading this in Florida or California, you’re out of luck on this one.